-#eval checkInput 2023 {name := "David", birthYear := "syzygy"} on the value from the first step, it must receive a value from the first step to pass on.
-If no value is received (e.g. because an error has occurred), then >>= cannot execute the rest of the program.
+#eval checkInput 2023 {name := "David", birthYear := "syzygy"} value is received (e.g. because an error has occurred), then >>= cannot execute the rest of the program.
 Validate demonstrates why it can be useful to run the rest of the program anyway: in cases where the earlier data isn't needed, running the rest of the program can yield useful information (in this case, more validation errors).
-Applicative 's <> may run both of its arguments before recombining the results.
+Applicative 's <\> may run both of its arguments before recombining the results.
 Similarly, >>= forces sequential execution.
 Each step must complete before the next may run.
 This is generally useful, but it makes it impossible to have parallel execution of different threads that naturally emerges from the program's actual data dependencies.
-A more powerful abstraction like Monad increases the flexibility that's available to the API consumer, but it decreases the flexibility that is available to the API implementor.
+A more powerful abstraction like Monad increases the flexibility that's available to the API consumer, but it decreases the flexibility that is available to the API consumer, but it decreases the flexibility that is available to the API consumer.

+'''

 Validate.errors { head := ("birth year", "Must be digits"), tail := [] }

+'''

 Form validation with checkInput illustrates a key advantage of Applicative over Monad.
-Because >>= provides enough power to modify the rest of the program's execution based
+Because >>= provides enough power to modify the rest of the program's execution based on the value from the first step, it must receive a value from the first step to pass on.
+If no